Kong/kubernetes-ingress-controller/README.md

 To learn more details about Helm chart follow the [Helm chart documentation](https://charts.konghq.com/).

-Once installed, please follow the [Getting Started guide][docs-konghq-getting-started-guide] to start using Kong your Kubernetes cluster.
+Once installed, please follow the [Getting Started guide][docs-konghq-getting-started-guide] to start using Kong in your Kubernetes cluster.

 > Note: Kong Enterprise users, please follow along with our [enterprise guide][docs-konghq-k4k8s-enterprise-setup] to setup the enterprise version.